Partron1/Sales_performance/README.md

 •	Can we predict future sales based on historical trends coupling strategic marketing implementations?

 ## Data Description
-This is a e-commerce data  sourced from Kaggle, structured in a .csv file.
+This is an e-commerce data  sourced from Kaggle and structured in a .csv file.

 ## Plan:
 •	Use power query to clean and process data.